 This post may contain affiliate links.
 Read our disclosure here.

-While we say goodbye to summer, we’ve been planning next years vacations!
-Yesterday I shared money saving cruise tips to help you save on booking.
+Last week I shared money saving cruise tips to help you save on booking.
 Once you get a great deal on the trip you don’t want to end up blowing tons on all the little things they aren’t part of your “all-inclusive” vacation.
-So today lets go over some key ways to cut onboard cruise costs.
+So today lets go over some key ways to cut on board cruise costs.

 Every ship line has their own “all-inclusive” drink plan.
 Some are just for soda and others include alcoholic drinks too.
 To come out ahead on the alcoholic plans they require drinking 6 cocktails per day.
 While some folks might be able to hit that, most of us would like to remember our cruise… So skip the beverage plan and grab a drink occasionally.
 Most are priced $6.95 or less if you buy individually versus the $50+ of the drink card per day.
 The soda plans can be a “deal” if you love to only drink soda, but you’ll have enough calories with the all night buffets that skipping soda might be a great idea.
 Tip: You can get these packages for free with some booking incentives.
 Then and only then are they a deal.